taskcluster/taskcluster-rfcs/rfcs/0154-Migrate-taskcluster-to-postgres.md

 There will be a version of Taskcluster that supports Postgres and not Azure, with the previous version supporting Azure and not Postgres.
 So upgrading to that version is something that happens in a downtime.

+The point of no return will be 2 weeks.
+This should give us enough time to see if anything goes wrong.
+At any time before the point of no return, rolling back will consist of switching back to a previous release of Taskcluster and reverting any kubernetes config changes that were done for this migration.
+The impact of rolling back will be data loss of all data after the planned downtime.
+There will be no data loss if rolling back happens during the downtime.

+### Tracing

+Taskcluster will use New Relic to a have better visibility of the database, especially before the point of no return (2 weeks).
+This should help in monitoring performance and easier troubleshooting.

+### Load Testing

+Taskcluster will get confidence in the correctness and performance of its implementation with load testing the database to simulate a realistic user load prior to using postgres in production.
+We will load test the data volume in the database as well as the number of queries coming in.

+#### Data Volume

+To test the scalability and performance of the system, we will do an import of the FirefoxCI production database (minus the secrets) into the postgres database on the staging deployment and then observe if the database crashes or if there are any noticeable performance issues that arise.

+#### Parallel Requests

+To simulate, as closely as possible, actual traffic, we will create a script that initiates a big amount of processes (e.g., 10,000) where each process will simulate a number of parallel requests (e.g., 100) doing things like:
+* claimWork (an endpoint that interacts with a bunch of tables an queues)
+* create a worker type
+* resolve artifact
+* call the worker manager register endpoint
+* call often used endpoints like getTasks, getTaskGroup, getTaskByIndexRoute, etc.

 ## Schema Migration